Ameenbro123/Archer/README.md

 run the main.py file

 ## Commands
-exit: Exits the file
+exit: Exits the file;
-bloodsugar: Gives you your bloodsugar
+bloodsugar: Gives you your bloodsugar;
-time: Tells you the time
+time: Tells you the time;